remi-riche/DynamicsWebApi/.github/README.md

 DynamicsWebApi can be used to call Dataverse Search API and utilize its powerful Query, Suggest and Autocomplete capabilities.
 Before using, I highly recommend to get familiar with it by reading an [official documentation](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/search/overview?tabs=webapi).

+> [!IMPORTANT]
-**Important!** This documentation is based on the Dataverse Search API v2.0 (added in `v2.3.0`).
-If you would like to find documentation for v1.0, please check [here](https://github.com/AleksandrRogov/DynamicsWebApi/blob/v2.2.1/.github/README.md#work-with-dataverse-search-api).
-Just keep in mind, that some properties in the request and response objects are marked as deprecated to encourage usage of the v2.0 properties.
-Deprecated properties and requests will be removed in the next major version.
+> This documentation is based on the Dataverse Search API v2.0 (added in `v2.3.0`).
+> If you would like to find documentation for v1.0, please check [here](https://github.com/AleksandrRogov/DynamicsWebApi/blob/v2.2.1/.github/README.md#work-with-dataverse-search-api).
+> Just keep in mind, that some properties in the request and response objects are marked as deprecated to encourage usage of the v2.0 properties.
+>
+> Deprecated properties and requests will be removed in the next major version.

 To set a Search API version use: `new DynamicsWebApi({ searchApi: { version: "2.0" }})`.